-Due to the limited time and access restrictions associated with the historic site survey, ERM prioritised the survey of the Devon House property, St Saviour's Anglican Church and areas identified as having high heritage potential such as Williamtown Public School (ERM 2021).
-The remainder of rural properties along Cabbage Tree Road, Fullerton Cove Road and Nelson Bay Road were viewed only briefly from the road during the site inspection and did not exhibit any obvious elements of features of historic interest.
+Due to the limited time and access restrictions associated with the historic site survey, ERM prioritised the survey of St Saviour's Anglican Church, Devon House and areas identified as having potential heritage significance such as Williamtown Public School (ERM 2021).
+The remainder of rural properties within the development areas were viewed from the road during the site inspection and did not exhibit any obvious elements of features of historic interest.

-The Assessment of Significance (Section 5) has been developed by summarising the existing Local Environmental Plan (LEP) listings for Devon House and St Saviour's Anglican Church.
-ERM has provided both validation and further brief discussion where required and where additional information has been discovered by ERM.
-A detailed re-assessment of these sites was beyond scope of project.
+The Assessment of Significance (Section 5) has been developed by summarising the existing Local Environmental Plan (LEP) listings for St Saviour's Anglican Church and Devon House.
+ERM has provided both validation and further brief discussion where required and where additional information has been discovered.
+A detailed re-assessment of these sites was beyond the scope of project.
 Additionally, assessment of the Williamtown Public School was based on the limited information (archival or otherwise) available.